awsdocs/aws-java-developer-guide-v2/doc_source/java-tls.rst

    :description: Applies to Java SSL implementation (default SSL implementation in the SDK)Learn how the AWS shared responsibility model applies to data protection in this AWS product or service.
    :keywords:

 The following information only applies to Java SSL implementation (default SSL implementation in the SDK).
-If you are using a different SSL implementation, you need to look at your specific ssl implementation for how to enforce tls versions.
+If you are using a different SSL implementation, look at your specific ssl implementation for how to enforce tls versions.

 TLS support in Java
 ===================